Voltage regulator: Transistor regulator

-In the simplest case a common collector amplifier also known as emitter follower is used with the base of the regulating transistor connected directly to the voltage reference:
+In the simplest case a common base amplifier is used with the base of the regulating transistor connected directly to the voltage reference:

 A simple transistor regulator will provide a relatively constant output voltage Uout for changes in the voltage Uin of the power source and for changes in load RL, provided that Uin exceeds Uout by a sufficient margin and that the power handling capacity of the transistor is not exceeded.

 The output voltage of the stabilizer is equal to the Zener diode voltage minus the base–emitter voltage of the transistor, UZ − UBE, where UBE is usually about 0.7 V for a silicon transistor, depending on the load current.
 If the output voltage drops for any external reason, such as an increase in the current drawn by the load (causing an increase in the collector–emitter voltage to observe KVL), the transistor's base–emitter voltage (UBE) increases, turning the transistor on further and delivering more current to increase the load voltage again.

 Rv provides a bias current for both the Zener diode and the transistor.
 The current in the diode is minimal when the load current is maximal.
 The circuit designer must choose a minimum voltage that can be tolerated across Rv, bearing in mind that the higher this voltage requirement is, the higher the required input voltage Uin, and hence the lower the efficiency of the regulator.
 On the other hand, lower values of Rv lead to higher power dissipation in the diode and to inferior regulator characteristics.